200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-07-ThePunIssuerasystemagnosticadventure.md

 Flying clock
 Flying stick of butter
-Metal pole people keep walking into as they enter the bar Doctor diagnosing Tom Jones Syndrome, and someone asking if itís a rare disease Three-legged, scar-faced dog looking for man who shot his paw and cut his maw Chips with cheese that doesnít belong to you
+Metal pole people keep walking into as they enter the bar Doctor diagnosing Tom Jones Syndrome, and someone asking if it‚Äôs a rare disease Three-legged, scar-faced dog looking for man who shot his paw and cut his maw Chips with cheese that doesn‚Äôt belong to you
 Wanted poster for a fraudulent psychic halfling
 Small house made of cheese

-The puns keep coming until the PCs discover the source of the puns: a small model of the French Castle ìLe Chateau de Saint-Jean-díAngle.î The French are sometimes known as the Franks, so the identity of the Pun-Issuer is a Frank Castle.
+The puns keep coming until the PCs discover the source of the puns: a small model of the French Castle ‚ÄúLe Chateau de Saint-Jean-d‚ÄôAngle.‚Äù The French are sometimes known as the Franks, so the identity of the Pun-Issuer is a Frank Castle.
 Destroying or removing it makes the puns immediately disappear.
 ```
 ## Author Comments (if any)